from small one page howto to huge articles all in one place

 CURLKHSTAT_DEFER

 The host+key is rejected, but the SSH connection is asked to be kept alive.
-This feature could be used when the app wants to somehow return back and act on the host+key situation and then retry without needing the overhead of setting it up from scratch again.
+This feature could be used when the app wants to return and act on the host+key situation and then retry without needing the overhead of setting it up from scratch again.

 DEFAULT